 - Define the conditions under which merit based recognition, a component of compensation and a legitimate mechanism for encouraging and rewarding individual performance consistent with the College’s mission and strategic plans, is administered including the process required for granting merit based recognition and the party responsible for exceptional decisions.
 Favoritism will be expressly disqualified.
 (Staff Only)

-If you have any inquiries in regards to your pay, please visit our Questions/Comments section of our website to submit your inquiry.
+If you have any inquiries, please visit our Compensation Related Requests section of our website to submit your inquiry.

 SERVICES & INFORMATION PROVIDED:

 - Annual Salary Increases

 - Employment Status Change